SaieelM/2-Player-Ping-Pong-Game/README.md

 ## Author / Contact

 Created as a personal Java game development project.
 Feel free to fork, modify, or extend the codebase.
 To make changes, edit the `.java` files and recompile as shown above.

----

-If you'd like, I can:

-- produce a small `build.bat` to compile/run on Windows,
-- create an executable JAR,
-- or add small improvements (pause, start screen, or AI).
-Tell me which and I'll implement it.